 To address these issues, we develop and estimate a DSGE model with housing and banking, using Bayesian methods.
-In particular, we extend a version of the New Keynesian DSGE model developed by Jacoviello and Neri (2010) on housing to encompass financial frictions along the lines of Gertler and Kiyotaki (2010).
+In particular, we extend a version of the New Keynesian DSGE model developed by Iacoviello and Neri (2010) on housing to encompass financial frictions along the lines of Gertler and Kiyotaki (2010).
 In doing so, it allows us to study the interactions between banking, housing, and the broader economy.
 The experience of the Great Recession forcefully demonstrates that business cycle fluctuations can not be understood properly without considering financial disturbances.
 The objectives of this paper are threefold.
-First, we want to examine the extent to which a DSGE model with standard setups can reproduce the second moments of key variables observed in the Chinese data.
+First, we want to examine the extent to which a DSGE model with widely accepted elements can reproduce the second moments of key variables observed in the Chinese data.
 Due to differences in economic structures and institutions between China and the more advanced countries, the off-the-shelf leading business cycle models, such as Smets and Wouters (2007), may not well suited a priori to account for business cycle fluctuations in China.
-In the meanwhile, it is also important to see how far a standard DSGE model, i.e., one without many features unique to China, can go to capture the business cycle properties observed in the data for China.
 Second, we want to investigate the contributions of frictions and disturbances in both the housing and banking sectors to the business cycle fluctuations in China.
-To this end, we combine key modeling elements from the literature in housing and macro finance in the past decade, so to create a unified quantitative framework for both estimations and simulations.
-Last, we use the estimated model to identify the main, albeit approximate, driving forces of business cycles in China over the past two decades.1 The outcome from the quantitative evaluations not only deepens our understanding of China's business cycles, but may also serve as a useful benchmark for future quantitative analyses of China's macroeconomic fluctuations using DSGE models.
+To this end, we combine key modeling elements from the literatures in housing and macro finance in the past decade, so to create a unified quantitative framework for both estimations and simulations.
+Last, we use the estimated model to identify the main driving forces of business cycles in China over the past two decades.
+The outcome from the quantitative evaluations not only deepens our understanding of China's business cycles, but also provides useful guidance to the modeling of China's macroeconomy.

 We confront the model with quarterly data of China over the period of 2000Q1-2018Q4, including key variables in both financial and housing sectors.
 Our estimated model explains the business cycle properties of the data well.
 In particular, it replicates the volatility and cyclicality in consumption, nonresidential investment, house prices, bank net worth, nonresidential loans, deposits, bank leverage, inflation, and hours, as observed in the data over the past two decades.
-Furthermore, we find that the capital quality, non-housing technology, housing demand and supply, loan-to-value (LTV), and labor supply shocks are the main driving forces of the China's business cycles, accounting for more than 80 percent of the variance in all variables of interest at business cycle frequencies.
-Of them, the contributions of the financial and housing shocks, such as capital quality shocks, LTV shocks and housing demand shocks, play the most prominent roles in the fluctuations of Chinese macroeconomy at the business cycle frequencies.
+Furthermore, we find that the capital quality, non-housing technology, housing demand and supply, loan-to-value (LTV), and labor supply shocks are the main driving forces of the China's business cycles, accounting for nearly 90 percent of the variance in most variables of interest.
+Of them, the contributions of the financial and housing shocks, such as capital quality shocks, LTV shocks, housing supply shocks, and housing demand shocks, play the most prominent roles in the fluctuations of Chinese macroeconomy at the business cycle frequencies.
 Moreover, there are substantial interactions between the banking and housing sectors in China.
 Housing shocks exert a significant influence on the operation of the banking sector via financial frictions.